Self-Distillation of Hidden Layers for Self-Supervised Representation Learning: Experiments

 \subsection{Image classification}

 After SSL pretraining of the ViT model with Bootleg, we evaluate the model's performance at supervised classification of IN-1k and iNaturalist-2021 (iNat21) images. iNaturalist \citep{Horn2018_iNaturalist} is a long-tailed, fine-grained classification task with domain shift from IN-1k.
+We report the linear probe performance as the maximum of patch average or CLS; for the methodology, see \cref{a:eval-method-classification-probe}.
+We also report linear probe performance on VTAB \citep{Zhai2019_VTAB}, a benchmark comprised of 19 diverse visual classification tasks in three categories: Natural (set in the natural world), Specialized (domain-specific), and Structured (tasks requiring geometric or spatial reasoning, using synthetic images).